Epsom Derby News & Preview

 What are the ages? – three-year-olds only

 Who is the sponsor? – Cazoo are the current sponsors of the race

 Key trials for the 2023 Epsom Derby

 In the UK, the Feilden and Craven Stakes in April generally give a clue as who might be in the frame for the Epsom Classic, these Newmarket contests seeing winners Golden Horn and Masar go on to triumph in the Derby in 2015 and 2018 respectively.
+The winners of these respective winners in 2023 were Canberra Legend and Indestructible.
 At Epsom, the Listed Derby Trail in 2017 saw Cracksman finish first past the post and he went on to finish in third position in the actual Derby.
 The last chance for contenders for the Derby to show their talents is the Dante at York Racecourse, Golden Horn triumphing there in 2015 before winning the Derby.